-Dr. Spencer Pugh is an executive with 35 years of experience in technology development, product commercialization, and business management.
-He is the Principal of Prospect Ridge Consulting, LLC, and serves on the Board of Directors of the start-up MagPlasma.
+Dr. Spencer Pugh is an executive with over 40 years of experience in technology development, product commercialization, and business management.
+He is the Principal of Prospect Ridge Consulting, LLC, and serves as Chief Scientist and Board Director of the start-up MagPlasma.
 Most recently, he was Vice-President, Research and Development, for Michelman, a specialty chemical company headquartered in Cincinnati, Ohio.
-His global R&D team developed coatings and additives for printing, packaging, and composite applications.
-From 2005 to 2015, Dr. Pugh was with Battelle in Columbus, Ohio, where he was the Vice-President and General Manager of the Energy and Environment Global Business Unit.
-With offices and laboratories in the US and the UK, his 300+ person team delivered R&D results in oil and gas exploration and production; alternative energy systems; electric grid management; environmental assessment, monitoring and remediation; environmental chemical analysis; and agrochemical formulation and evaluation.
-Before coming to Battelle, Dr. Pugh was a Senior Laboratory Head in Research and Development with Eastman Kodak in Rochester, New York.
-His team developed new products for enhanced performance, improved manufacturability, and reduced cost for Kodak’s manufacturing plants in China, France, and the U.S. He holds a B.S. in Chemistry and Physics from The College of William and Mary and a Ph.D. in Physical Chemistry from Stanford University.
-Dr. Pugh is also a Six Sigma Black Belt and a Certified Licensing Professional (CLP), licensed by the Licensing Executives Society.
-He has been active in the Innovation Research Interchange (IRI) for 15 years and has served on its Board of Directors twice.
+Prior to that, Spencer was the Vice-President and General Manager of the Energy and Environment Global Business Unit of Battelle, the research and development non-profit headquartered in Columbus, Ohio.
+He started his professional career with the Eastman Kodak Company in Rochester NY, where Spencer was a Senior Laboratory Head.
+He holds a Ph.D. in Physical Chemistry from Stanford University.
+He is a Six Sigma Black Belt and is also a Certified Licensing Professional (CLP), licensed by the Licensing Executives Society (LES).
+He has been active in the Innovation Research Interchange (IRI) for over 15 years and has served on its Board of Directors twice.

 at 1 pm